littleosbook/littleosbook/environment_and_booting.md

 Due to this attribute, the example code might be hard to compile using a C compiler other than GCC.

-For writing assembly, we choose NASM [@nasm] as the assembler, since we prefer NASM's syntax over GNU Assembler.
+For writing assembly, we have chosen NASM [@nasm] as the assembler, since we prefer NASM's syntax over GNU Assembler.

 Bash [@wiki:bash] will be used as the scripting language throughout the book.